andrewfenske/cssi-prework-javascript-intro-console/Readme.md

 After the lesson, you'll be able to:
 + Understand and define key programming concepts
-+ Use the JS console
++ Use the JS console in the browser
-+ Understand the console is for testing, does not permanently store code
++ Understand that the console is for testing and does not permanently store code
-+ Use arithmetic operators in console
++ Use arithmetic operators in the console
-+ Use and concatenate strings in console
++ Use and concatenate strings in the console

 ##Why JavaScript?